 Air conditioning systems come in various types to suit different needs.
 We'll look at the main categories and key factors when choosing an AC system.

-Residential vs. Commercial AC Systems
+Residential vs. Commercial AC systems

 Homes and businesses have different cooling needs and residential AC systems are usually smaller and simpler.